-"destroy their conceptions even before they "see the light.
-In all these the guilt is equal, "though the punishment is not so.
-But, to pass by the greatness of the crime (which is not to be expressed by words) if we only "consider how it robs the commonwealth of its full number of citizens, it certainly de"ferves the utmost application and wisdom of a people to prevent it.-
+"destroy their conceptions even before they fee the light.
+In all these the guilt is equal, though the punishment is not so.
+But, to pass by the greatness of the crime (which is not to be expressed by words) if we only consider how it robs the commonwealth of its full number of citizens, it certainly deferves the utmost application and wisdom of a people to prevent it.

 It was near ten years after, that Charter obtained Mr. Thomas Coram, a master of a 17 Oct.
 1739. trading vessel to the American colonies, a man singularly endowed with active and disinterested benevolence, undertook and, after a labour of 17 years, succeeded in the establishment of the Foundling Hospital.
-Before he presented his petition to the King, he was advised to procure a recommendation of the design; and he succeeded in obtaining a memorial signed by some ladies of rank, and A 2 another another by feveral noblemen and gentlemen; , both of which were annexed to his petition of though the punishment is not for But, to rate by the greatness of the crime (which
+Before he presented his petition to the King, he was advised to procure a recommendation of the design; and he succeeded in obtaining a \ memorial signed by some ladies of rank, and A 2 another another by feveral noblemen and gentlemen; both of which were annexed to his petition so found out, for preventing the frequent murders of " poor miserable infants at their birth; or for sup-" pressing the inhuman custom of exposing new born " infants to perish in the streets; or the putting out se fuch unhappy foundlings to wicked and barbarous " nurses, who undertaking to bring them up for a 66 small and trifling sum of money, do often suffer 66 them to starve for want of due sustenance or care; or, if permitted to live, either turn them into the 66 streets to beg or steal, or hire them out to loose se persons, by whom they are trained up in that inse famous way of living; and sometimes are blinded, or maimed and difforted in their limbs, in order to " move pity and compassion, and thereby become fitse ter instruments of gain to those vile merciless es wretches.